 Lifestyle and home remedies

-- Rewarming affected skin gently, without massaging, rubbing or applying direct heat
+- Rewarm the skin slowly and gently, without massaging, rubbing or applying direct heat.

-- Keeping your affected skin dry and warm, but away from sources of heat
+- Keep the affected skin dry and warm, but away from sources of heat.

-- Quitting smoking, as smoking can constrict your blood vessels and slow wound healing
+- If you smoke, try to quit, as smoking can narrow your blood vessels and slow wound healing.

 Preparing for an appointment